 A century farm.
 Ancient forests.
 A private glacial lake.
 Even the tops of trees.
 Cabin rentals hide everywhere in the Midwest.
-We found some of the best, in every state and for every shade of summer.
+We found some of the best, in every state and for every shade of the season.

 Farm Life: Where Time Stands Still

 An hour north of Indianapolis, a farming couple and 60 alpacas invite guests to sample their corner of paradise in an 1850s cabin.

 The moment I open my car door, farm smells and noisy songbirds whisk me far away from the radio static.
 In lieu of a bellhop, a stray alpaca struts across the gravel driveway.
 Chickens form a welcome party at my feet, scurry out of reach, then linger close by.
 Even the landscaping lets out a raspy bark before the bushes part against the roly-poly waddle of … a polar bear?
 No, a Great Pyrenees, Tim Sheets says, emerging from the farmhouse.
 He introduces me to Jack and his shy counterpart, Frost, who stays hidden in the shrubs.
 "Let me show you the cabin," Tim says.